-The third and final day of the Heritage Festival had the best weather of the entire weekend.
+The third and final day of the Edmonton Heritage Days Festival had the best weather of the entire weekend.
 It was hot, sunny, and free of freak thunderstorms.
 And, most surprisingly, although there were some mosquitoes out, they didn’t seem to be biting.
 So all in all, it made for a wonderful day!
 And it showed, as the crowds were out in full force:

 Mark and I started off our feeding frenzy at the Vietnam pavilion to grab a Vietnamese sub.
 We haven’t gone to Vietnam yet, but it’s high on my list.
 For now, this was as close as we could get.
 The sub had a generous helping of cilantro, which is one of those divisive, love-it-or-hate-it additions, but we both really like it: